NixOS options

 stylix.fonts.sizes.applications

-The font size used by applications.
+The font size used for applications.

-Type: unsigned integer, meaning >=0
+Type: unsigned integer, meaning >=0, or floating point number

 Default: 12